Karawara

 Karawara demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-The area's university qualification rate is 37.7%, significantly lower than the SA3 average of 48.6%.
+The area has university qualification rates of 37.7%, significantly lower than the SA3 area average of 48.6%.
 Bachelor degrees are most common at 23.7%, followed by postgraduate qualifications (11.0%) and graduate diplomas (3.0%).
-Vocational credentials are held by 26.5% of residents aged 15+, with advanced diplomas at 10.9% and certificates at 15.6%.
-Educational participation is high, with 40.5% currently enrolled in formal education.
+Trade and technical skills are prevalent, with 26.5% of residents aged 15+ holding vocational credentials – advanced diplomas (10.9%) and certificates (15.6%).
+Educational participation is high, with 40.5% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education